 If they love your first product, they’re going to be more than happy to try out your new one.

 All of that build-up has to lead somewhere.
-That’s where the new product launch comes in.
+That’s where the new product launch comes in This is the make or break moment when it comes to driving product adoption.

 You probably had some landing pages when you launched your first product.